March 31, 2025

 Benefits for Your Course Participants

-• Increases Motivation: Because this method is interactive and allows room for personal reflection, your learners feel more actively involved in the learning process.
+• Increases Motivation: Because this method is interactive and allows for personal reflection, your learners feel more actively involved in the learning process.

 Benefits for Instructors and Content Creators

-• Supports Adaptive Didactics: The method allows you to flexibly respond to the needs of your learners and to adjust content dynamically and individually.
+• Supports Adaptive Didactics: The method allows you to flexibly respond to the needs of your learners and adjust content dynamically and individually.

 Application of Socratic Questioning in E-Learning